nolsto/beets-follow/README.rst

 Similar to follow, all matched items will have their album artist (if one exists) removed from muspy.

-If no query is included, all artists in your library will be removed from muspy.
+If no query is included, all album artists in your library will be removed from muspy.